bartbartelds/obsidian-writing/class notes/workdoc.md

 		- *Really like the parallel with IT problem solving here.
 	- success!

+### Opening paragraph
-Opening paragraph needs to establish tone, have motion, feature an active protagonist acting on a goal.
+needs to establish tone, have motion, feature an active protagonist acting on a goal.
 It should promise motion and promise change.
 It does not have to feature introduction to the actual main plot - but should feature some events and motivations that are plot-adjecent in tone and in content.

+Refer to opening scenes of A new hope or indiana jones -